ukk1/cybersecuritybase-CtF/README.md

 Thus, visiting the /super_secret_admin_panel_fds gives us the database password, which was the flag for this challenge:

     Database password: "cannothackmelol".

+#### Awkward Ending Syndrome (Easy)

+Looking at the challenge name and description it contains clues about what sort of encryption algorithm is being used, AES and mode of CBC (Canadian Born person named Chad).

+In the challenge we have the ciphertext and key that was being used to encrypt the message.
+Now we also know the scheme, which means we can decrypt the message.

+CBC mode uses an IV (initialization vector), which is used to randomize each ciphertext.
+If the IV would be static or missing completely it would mean that the same string would produce a same ciphertext.
+When an IV is introduced, it provides randomness into the ciphertext, which means that when two similar plaintext strings are encrypted with different IV the ciphertext is also different.

+All in all, with some python script we can decrypt the message:

+    from Crypto.Cipher import AES
+    import binascii

+    key = binascii.unhexlify('000102030405060708090A0B0C0D0E0F')
+    iv = binascii.unhexlify('00000000000000000000000000000000')
+    ciphertext = binascii.unhexlify('3B953347892900C95858A5C16FD8DFB0920DF37294CBC3313AAB85608D32328D')

+    obj = AES.new(key, AES.MODE_CBC, iv)
+    plaintext = obj.decrypt(ciphertext)

+    print plaintext

+The flag for this challenge was: ThisIsTheFlagDEAD

 #### Save the Day (Easy)